Shark NV356E 26 Vacuum Cleaners - Review and opinions

 Comparison

-Weight Lightweight upright design Lightweight Less than 8 lb -
+Weight Lightweight upright design 22.6 lb 10 lb Less than 8 lb

-Suction Power Strong multi-surface suction - Cyclonic action with powerful suction Up to 55KPa
+Suction Power Strong multi-surface suction ≥183W at the hose end 960 watts Cyclonic action with powerful suction

-Filtration Washable HEPA + foam filters - 3-stage filtration with washable, reusable filters HEPA filter
+Filtration Washable HEPA + foam filters Triple HEPA filter system Foam 3-stage filtration with washable, reusable filters

 Compared with the Eureka PowerSpeed, this Shark is the more versatile route if you want Lift-Away cleaning, HEPA filtration, and a stronger above-floor story.
 The Eureka is a simpler corded upright with a larger 1.9-liter bin and a lightweight reputation, so it makes more sense if you want straightforward floor cleaning with less emphasis on stairs and attachments.
 Choose the Shark when whole-home flexibility matters more than bin size; choose the Eureka when lighter routine handling is the priority.